Nutrition for Dancers: Nutcracker Season

-Despite a late-night, you’ll want to take full advantage of your post-performance recovery window.
+Despite a late night, you’ll want to take full advantage of your post-performance recovery window.
 Creating a balanced meal that incorporates a carb source, along with a protein and a fat source, is key.
 Carbohydrates stimulate the production of insulin, which promotes increased absorption of glycogen-replenishing sugars and muscle-building protein.

-Have a lengthy commute home?
+Have a long commute home?
 Chocolate milk is an easy recovery choice with a specific protein-to-carbohydrate ratio that makes it ideal for muscle recovery.
 Not into chocolate milk?
 Build a smoothie with cherries, yogurt, almond butter, and bananas for a vitamin-rich recovery shake that helps to reduce inflammation, alleviate muscle soreness, and promote active recovery.

 Need more help?
 The Healthy Dancer® Survival Guide: Nutcracker Edition is available for purchase.
 Grab your copy today!